-Castles strewn all over Europe have always captured my interest and it was just a natural extension for me to immediately hunt Japan castles down the first chance I got to.
+Castles strewn all over Europe have always captured my interest and it was just a natural extension for me to immediately hunt down famous Japanese castles the first chance I got to.
 Australia and New Zealand didn’t have any to show for (no, I’m not counting you, Dunedin).
 Matsumoto was the first on my list and others soon followed.
 That said, as much as castles excite me, the Japanese style hasn’t really clicked toon much with me.

-I admire the architecture and precision in gardening with Japan castles, but they all seem so similar (as could be said of European castles from the same epoch, I guess).
+I admire the architecture and precision in gardening with Japanese Castles, but they all seemed so similar (as could be said of European castles from the same epoch, I guess).
 I can’t put my finger on it, but I prefer European ones – especially baroque.
 But no matter what your opinion is, I still recommend checking them out for yourself because they are special in their own right and it is usually free to walk around on the castle grounds unless you want to enter the museum inside the castle.

-There are so many Japan castles to visit and if you want to make that your mission, I highly recommend checking out the Japan Railpass, which you can get from Japan Experience sent straight to your physical mailbox.
+There are so many famous Japanese castles to visit and if you want to make that your mission, I highly recommend checking out the Japan Railpass, which you can get from Japan Experience sent straight to your physical mailbox.
 I actually saw two castles in one day because I though why ever not and had a blast chasing up and down the castle walls inbetween my fancy Shinkansen rides.
-But if you want to see more than just two (and you should), then these five could find themselves on your to-visit list.
+But if you want to see more than just two castles in Japan (and you should), then these five Japanese Castles could find themselves on your to-visit list.

 If someone talks about the Crow Castle they are probably referring to the black Matsumoto Castle.
 Just a two hours ride from Tokyo, it is definitely worth a visit.
 To be honest, at first I wasn’t too impressed.
 I liked it, walking in the gardens (that were kinda barren since spring was just about to come) and then strolling through the castle’s insides, getting an idea how samurai were stationed here.
 It was all a bit empty as well except for the exhibits and information boards.